apache/nuttx/configs/sam4e-ek/README.txt

        a network because additional time will be required to fail with timeout errors.

+       STATUS:
+       2014-3-13: The basic NSH serial console is working.
+Network support has been verified.

     3. This configuration supports a network with fixed IP address.
 You may have to change these settings for your network: